Xilinx/brevitas/README.md

 ![Examples Pytest](https://github.com/Xilinx/brevitas/workflows/Examples%20Pytest/badge.svg?branch=master)
 [![DOI](https://zenodo.org/badge/140494324.svg)](https://zenodo.org/badge/latestdoi/140494324)

-Brevitas is a PyTorch library for neural network quantization, with a focus on *quantization-aware training (QAT)*.
+Brevitas is a PyTorch library for neural network quantization, with support for both *post-training quantization (PTQ)* and *quantization-aware training (QAT)*.

 **Please note that Brevitas is a research project and not an official Xilinx product.**